Archibald Cox: Supreme Court advocate

-Cox opened his Bakke argument by stating these questions in an elegant way that put the case at its most forceful; namely, that unless the Court permitted universities to take race into account to promote minority participation in learned professions, they would be excluded except for a very small number.
+Cox opened his Bakke argument by stating these questions in a way that put the case at its most forceful; namely, that unless the Court permitted universities to take race into account to promote minority participation in learned professions, they would be excluded except for a very small number.
 The case, known as Regents of the University of California v.
 Bakke produced several opinions: four justices opined that taking race into account was never permissible; four, on the other hand, that it was permissible if "benign."
-Justice Lewis Powell, whose plurality opinion, joined in by the different groups in different parts, tried to thread the needle.
+Justice Lewis Powell, whose plurality opinion was joined by the different groups in different parts, tried to thread the needle.
 While he rejected a fixed number of acceptances (a so-called "quota"), and thus affirmed Bakke's admission in this case, he also answered Cox's framing of the question in the affirmative and said that universities are entitled to take race into account as one factor among many.
 Assistant Attorney General Drew S. Days, III, who watched the argument felt that Cox's presence was crucial as a symbol of the "establishment" assuring the Court (and the conservative Justice Powell) that the position was not "outlandish."
 Powell's approach opinion underlies the approach of most university affirmative actions policies today.